wasp-lang/wasp/web/docs/advanced/deployment/overview.md

 <DeploymentOptionsGrid />

-Regardless of which type of deployment you go for (by hand or using the Wasp CLI), there are some common patterns we cover below.
+Regardless of how you choose to deploy your app (i.e., manually or using the Wasp CLI), you'll need to know about some common patterns covered below.

 ## Customizing the Dockerfile
-By default, Wasp will generate a multi-stage Dockerfile that is capable of building an image with your Wasp-generated server code and running it, along with any pending migrations.
+By default, Wasp generates a multi-stage Dockerfile.
+This file is used to build and run a Docker image with the Wasp-generated server code.
+It also runs any pending migrations.

 If you need to **customize this `Dockerfile`**, you may do so by adding a `Dockerfile` to your project root directory.
 If present, Wasp will append the contents of this file to the _bottom_ of our default Dockerfile.